aura0003/aura0003/README.md

 - 👋 Hi, I’m @friendlymistiq
-- 👀 I’m interested in not failing hs and getting into UW or UofT
+- 👀 I’m interested in not failing hs and getting into UW or UofT (I got into neither)
 - 🌱 I’m currently figuring out how tf IoT things work
 - 💞️ I’m looking to collaborate on nothing atm :)
 - 📫 How to reach me on discord @ Aura#0003